andystewart999/qBittorrent_MkII/README.md

 - Events can be raised whenever a torrent is added, completed or removed (at the users' choice)

 - Services supporting the following options:
-    * Pause/resume all torrents, (or a specific torrent via an optional hash, pending)
+    * Pause/resume all torrents, or a specific torrent via an optional hash
     * Return information on all torrents, or a specific torrent via an optional hash
     * Shut down the remote qBittorrent client (although the underlying API call doesn't work in my environment for some reason)